ATTENTION ALL USER OF BOTH LOCATIONS:

 Depending on weather open Mid May through Mid-October from 10 am to 3 pm.
 Wednesdays, Thursdays, Fridays, and Saturdays.

-Meadow Creek slash area will be opening May 31st this year.
+Meadow Creek slash area will be CLOSING October 21st 2023 for the season.

 OPERATING POLICY INFORMATION